Walt Harris loses 1st UFC fight since stepdaughter’s death

 — Cortney Casey finished Mara Borrello with an armbar in the first round, Casey’s first submission since 2016 and her first fight in 15 months.
 Borrello (12-8) screamed as Casey (9-7) put pressure on her left elbow.

 — Rodrigo Nascimento (8-0) won his UFC debut and remained undefeated in his MMA career with his sixth submission, this one against fellow heavyweight Don’Tale Mayes.
-Nascimento stopped Mayes (6-4) in the second round of the night’s opening fight with a rear naked choke hold.
+Nascimento stopped Mayes (6-4) in the second round of the night’s opener with a choke hold.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports